 How to Get Transparent Backgrounds from AI Image Generators (ChatGPT, Gemini, Midjourney, Flux, DALL-E)

-If you've tried to create a logo, icon, or graphic with an AI image generator, you've probably hit this wall: ChatGPT, Gemini, Midjourney, DALL-E, Flux, Stable Diffusion, Recraft, and most other generators can't export transparent PNGs.
+If you've tried to create a logo, icon, or graphic with an AI image generator, you've probably hit this wall: most AI image generators can't export a transparent PNG - and the few that can tend to destroy soft edges when they cut the background out.
+(For a generator-by-generator breakdown, see which AI image generators support transparent PNGs.)

-Even when you prompt for "transparent background" or "PNG with alpha channel," you get a solid white or colored background instead.
-This is a fundamental limitation of how these models work - they generate pixels, not transparency data.
+Even when you prompt for "transparent background" or "PNG with alpha channel," you usually get a solid white or colored background instead.
+This is a fundamental limitation of how most of these models work - they generate pixels, not transparency data.

 The Usual Workaround (And Why It Fails)